Constraint Guided Model Quantization of Neural Networks: Experimental setup and results

-Note that in the experimental section for each model a Relative BOP (RBOP) value is calculated by dividing the BOP cost of the quantized model by the BOP cost of a model that uses for all weights and activations a 32-bit precision.
-Further remark that there exist a theoretical lower bound on the RBOP which is achieved when all weights and activations are represented by only 2 bits.
-As indicated before pruning is not used as it is considered outside of the scope of this work and left as future work.
-In particular, the RBOP for LeNet-5 is $0.392\%$.
+Note that in the experimental section for each model a Relative Giga BOP (RGBOP) value is calculated by dividing the Giga BOP count of the quantized model by the giga BOP count of a model that uses for all weights and activations a 32-bit precision.
+Further remark that there exist a theoretical lower bound on the RGBOP which is achieved when all weights and activations are represented by only 2 bits.
+As indicated before pruning is considered outside of the scope of this work and is left as future work.
+In particular, the RGBOP for LeNet-5 is $0.392\%$ and for VGG-7 is $0.391\%$.
 On MNIST, only BB is considered as a baseline as it is the only work that provides BOP count and accuracy for the quantization of a LeNet-5 architecture with mixed bit-widths.
 It should be stressed that BB reported results for which pruning was active.
+On CIFAR10, both the BB and DQ are used as baselines for the same reasons.
+Also for this data set, pruning was active for the BB method.
 Next to a comparison with prior work, a set of experiments are done on the performance of CGMQ for different bounds on the cost.